nokia/plyometrics/README.md

 }
 ```

-`BENCHMARK`'s argument is the name of your test that will later be used when presenting the results.
+`NBENCHMARK`'s argument is the name of your test that will later be used when presenting the results.
 Within benchmark's body, a variable called `loop`, for now, we're using it to construct `while` loop where you put time critical code you want to measure.

 If your test requires some initialization, say, generating some dataset, you can simply do that outside the `while` loop, like this: